Skew Mean Curvature Flow: Preliminaries

 The principal symbol is

-where $G$ is an any vector in $\mathbb{R}^{n+2}$, $G^T$ and $G^{\perp}$ are the tangent part and the normal part of $G$ on $\Sigma$.
+where $G$ is an any vector in $\mathbb{R}^{n+2}$, $G^\top$ and $G^{\perp}$ are the tangent part and the normal part of $G$ on $\Sigma$.
 Then we have

-where we have used the fact that $J$ is an isomorphism from $N\Sigma$ to $N\Sigma$.
+Here we used the fact that $J$ is an isomorphism on the normal bundle.
 Thus the principal symbol of $P$ is skew-symmetric.
 In particular, the SMCF is a (degenerate) \sch type non-linear partial differential equation.